People's Mojahedin Organization of Iran: Schism (1970–1978)

+"Rajavi, upon release from prison during the revolution, had to rebuild the organization".

-The group conducted several assassinations of U.S. military personnel and civilians working in Iran during the 1970s.
-Between 1973 and 1975, the Marxist–Leninist MEK increased their armed operations in Iran.
-In 1973, they engaged in two street battles with Tehran police and bombed ten buildings including Plan Organization, Pan-American Airlines, Shell Oil Company, Hotel International, Radio City Cinema, and an export company owned by a Baha’i businessman.
+Between 1973 and 1975, the Marxist–Leninist offshoot escalated their militant activities in Iran.
+In 1973, they engaged in two street battles with Tehran police and bombed ten buildings including Plan Organization, Pan-American Airlines, Shell Oil Company, Hotel International, Radio City Cinema, and an export company owned by a Baháʼí businessman.
 In February 1974, they attacked a police station in Isfahan and in April, they bombed a reception hall, Oman Bank, gates of the British embassy, and offices of Pan-American Oil company in protest of the Sultan of Oman's state visit.
 A communiqué by the organization declared that their actions had been to show solidarity with the people of Dhofar.
 On 19 April 1974, they attempted to bomb the SAVAK centre at Tehran University.
 On 25 May, they set off bombs at three multinational corporations.

-Lt.
-Col. Louis Lee Hawkins, a U.S. Army comptroller, was shot dead in front of his home in Tehran by two men on a motorcycle on 2 June 1973.
-A car carrying three American employees of Rockwell International was attacked by MEK in August 1976.
-William Cottrell, Donald Smith, and Robert Krongard were killed working on the Ibex system.
+Also Lt.
+Col. Louis Lee Hawkins, a U.S. Army comptroller, was shot dead in Tehran by MEK assailants in 1973.
 Leading up to the Islamic Revolution, members of the MEK conducted attacks and assassinations against both Iranian and Western targets.
 In May 1972, an attack on Brig.
 Gen. Harold Price was attributed to the MEK.
+These assassinations were carried out either by the Marxist offshoot or Islamist branch of the MEK.